johannschopplich/unocss-cli/README.md

 The missing CLI for the instant on-demand Atomic CSS engine.
 Perfect fit for your traditional backends.

-> Make sure to check out the [UnoCSS](https://github.com/antfu/unocss) repository for all details on UnoCSS.
+> Make sure to check out the [UnoCSS](https://github.com/antfu/unocss) repository for all the details.

 ## Key Features